The Fabric of Life

 The cover of Our Family Quilt was the first quilt I ever made-a Log Cabin design.
 As Audrey was learning to quilt in the story, I was learning to quilt.

-My second book in the series, 12 Quilts, will have my Wave of Flowers on the cover.
+My second book in the series, 12 Quilts, has my Wave of Flowers on the cover.